To understand why they have become so expensive, we first need to step back and look at how power prices are calculated in the first place.

 When you install solar panels in your home, you apply to your utility to switch to a different electricity plan.
 This will allow you to start selling your electricity generation to the grid.
 Your local solar company should be more than willing to help you with any paperwork so you can

 What is the Federal ITC?

-The federal ITC is a program that allows you to claim 30% of the cost of your solar system as a deduction to your federal income taxes, basically a 30% discount.
+The federal ITC is a program that allows you, as of 2020 to claim 26% of the cost of your solar system as a deduction to your federal income taxes - basically a 30% discount.
 Some states also offer their own tax credits on the purchase of a solar system.

 You may elect to receive the full 30% credit in increments over up to 10 years.

 How long will my solar system take to pay for itself?

 Depending on where you live it can be anywhere from 4-15 years.
 The best way to find your solar repayment time is to get a free estimate by entering your zip code below.

 How can I find reputable solar companies in my area?

 SolarReviews has reviews for thousands of solar companies all across America.
 If you’re fed up with expensive power, enter your zip code below for a free estimate on the cost of your solar system with local incentives.